StreetCatLove/hellostreetcat/divest.md

 * Disable hype trains
 * Don't base subathons on twitch subs
 * Promote buymeacoffee or similar over subs
-* <a href="https://streetcatlove.github.io/hellostreetcat/multi">Multi-stream</a> to as many platforms as possible
+* Multi-stream to as many platforms as possible - <a href="https://streetcatlove.github.io/hellostreetcat/multi">our multi-stream guide</a>
 * Prioritize other platforms in social media posts
 * Move your twitch link off of bio, to the bottom of links page
 * No twitch chat on screen